Andereoo/TkinterWeb/README.md

 **<p align="center">Fast and lightweight web browser, rich text, and app design widgets for Tkinter.</p>**

 ## Overview
-**TkinterWeb offers bindings and extensions to a modified version of the Tkhtml3 widget from [http://tkhtml.tcl.tk](https://web.archive.org/web/20250219233338/http://tkhtml.tcl.tk/), which enables enables the display of HTML and CSS code in Tkinter applications.**
+**TkinterWeb offers bindings and extensions to a modified version of the Tkhtml3 widget from [http://tkhtml.tcl.tk](https://web.archive.org/web/20250219233338/http://tkhtml.tcl.tk/), which enables the display of HTML and CSS code in Tkinter applications.**

 Some of TkinterWeb's uses include:
 * Displaying websites, feeds, help files, and other styled HTML